 We use similar tactics as the fisherman, stepping into the frame of our intended audience, anticipating the flow of thoughts and objections they’ll have to our pitch, and designing a logical pathway that accounts for all decisions they might make.

 Our initial work is to provoke awareness about the company or product in the user’s mind.
-We aim to hit them at just the right time, when they are in just the right place, with just the right information to attract their attention for a moment — we aim directly for the frontal lobe with what we hope is convincing words and pictures.
+We aim to hit them at just the right time, when they are in just the right place, with just the right information to attract their attention for a moment — we aim directly for the frontal lobe with what we hope are convincing words and pictures.

 When you’re on the outside looking in, fishing and marketing could almost seem like magic, but neither of them is mysterious when you understand how they work.

 At NATIV3, we know what makes our target tick and how to draw them in, and the tools we have today are as sharp as they’ve ever been.